monashNV/superspinsim/README.md

 system requirements:

 - An Nvidia GPU capable of cuda.
-  - Meaning MacOS is not currently supported.
+  - Meaning AMD, Apple, and Intel GPUs are not currently supported.
 - Official Nvidia graphics drivers.
 - The Nvidia [cuda toolkit](https://developer.nvidia.com/cuda-downloads)
   - An installer can be downloaded directly, or it can be installed from a